stepancheg/rust-protobuf/doc/past-present-future.md

 so files needed to be generated manually and probably committed to the repository, and the code generator was optimized for storing generated files in the source tree.

+Also, in earlier days, rust-protobuf had zero external dependencies because all the libraries broke too often).
+This also explains some API or implementation decisions.
+In rust-protobuf version 2, core library, `protobuf`, still has no non-optional dependencies.
+Version 3 however started depending on other libraries.

 ## Present

 There are two versions of rust-protobuf now: 2 and 3-alpha.